Debt Ratios for Residential Financing

 The debt to income ratio is a tool lenders use to calculate how much money can be used for a monthly mortgage payment after you meet your other monthly debt payments.

-Usually, underwriting for conventional mortgages needs a qualifying ratio of 28/36.
-FHA loans are a little less restrictive, requiring a 29/41 ratio.
+Typically, underwriting for conventional mortgages requires a qualifying ratio of 28/36.
+FHA loans are less restrictive, requiring a 29/41 ratio.

-The first number in a qualifying ratio is the maximum amount (as a percentage) of gross monthly income that can go to housing (this includes principal and interest, PMI, homeowner's insurance, property tax, and homeowners' association dues).
+The first number in a qualifying ratio is the maximum amount (as a percentage) of gross monthly income that can be spent on housing costs (this includes principal and interest, private mortgage insurance, hazard insurance, taxes, and homeowners' association dues).

-The second number in the ratio is the maximum percentage of your gross monthly income which can be spent on housing costs and recurring debt.
-Recurring debt includes credit card payments, car payments, child support, and the like.
+The second number is the maximum percentage of your gross monthly income that can be applied to housing costs and recurring debt together.
+For purposes of this ratio, debt includes payments on credit cards, car loans, child support, etcetera.

 With a 29/41 (FHA) qualifying ratio

-If you'd like to run your own numbers, we offer a Loan Pre-Qualifying Calculator.
+If you want to run your own numbers, use this Mortgage Loan Qualifying Calculator.

-Remember these are just guidelines.
-We will be happy to pre-qualify you to help you figure out how much you can afford.
+Remember these are only guidelines.
+We will be thrilled to help you pre-qualify to determine how large a mortgage loan you can afford.

-The Lending Source can walk you through the pitfalls of getting a mortgage.
+At The Lending Source, we answer questions about qualifying all the time.
 Give us a call at (973) 601-2122.